r-glennie/openpopscr/README.md

 ```
 To learn how to use the package, I recommend reading the <code>ScrData</code>
 and <code>ScrModel</code> vignettes first.
 The rest are very similar to these
 vignettes, making it easier to use other classes once the basics are familiar.

+Also, the folder inst/examples/ in the repository contains code showing how to fit
+each type of model to simulated data.

 ## Issues